 Katakana (カタカナ)A second syllabary, called katakana, is mostly a mirror image of hiragana so, in theory, either syllabary could be used to write anything in Japanese.
 These two syllabaries – hiragana and katakana, together, are called ‘the kanas’.
 Unlike the curvilinear characters of hiragana, katakana characters tend to be angular.

-A few katakana characters resemble their hiragana counterparts because both characters might have been derived from the same kanji:
+Some katakana characters resemble their hiragana counterparts because both might have been derived from the same kanji:

-However, most characters in both syllabaries were derived from different kanjis and they do not resemble each other:
+However, other characters of the syllabaries were derived from different kanjis and don’t resemble each other: